Why Ciena Corporation (CIEN)’s Most Recent Report Reveals Some Hints About Its Future

 Is It Worth Investing in Ciena Corporation (NYSE :CIEN) Right Now?

-The average price from analysts is $54.75, which is -$0.1 below the current price.
+The average price from analysts is $54.75, which is $1.05 above the current price.
 CIEN currently public float of 153.21M and currently shorts hold a 2.65% ratio of that float.
-Today, the average trading volume of CIEN was 1.82M shares.
+Today, the average trading volume of CIEN was 1.81M shares.

 CIEN’s Market Performance